8_The Scene Graph

 # graphics/materials/__init__.py

-from .material import *
+from graphics.materials.material import *

 Open material.py